anvetsu/reo/docs/tut.md

 # Motto - An Extended Tutorial

+Modern digital computers are good at consuming and processing large amounts of data.
-Computers consume and create all sorts of data - numbers, texts, lists and tables.
+They are also good at dealing with variuos types of data - numbers, texts, lists and tables.

-As the encoding of data becomes more complex, people tend to use specialized tools.
+As the representation of data becomes more complex, computer users tend to depend on specialized tools.
 For example, spreadsheet programs are used for visualizing and manipulating tabular data.

 In contrast, Motto strives to be a powerful tool that can deal with data in many forms